Binding decimal numbers using the oninput event in Blazor

 #Third attempt: Custom component

-As the default binding behavior doesn't work the way I want, I decided to create a new component that inherits from the InputNumber component and implement a custom binding logic:
+Since the default binding behavior does not meet my needs, I created a new component that inherits from InputNumber and implements custom binding logic:

 Razor